-‘State aggression’: Somalia demands Israel withdraw Somaliland recognition
+Somalia demands Israel withdraw Somaliland recognition

 Somalia’s state minister for foreign affairs tells Al Jazeera that Israel’s move aims to forcibly displace Palestinians from Gaza.